karthiksbhat/CS7641-MachineLearning/README.txt

 Fashion MNIST - https://www.kaggle.com/zalando-research/fashionmnist

-In order to run the code, please have python, matplotlib, sklearn, numpy, and pandas installed Please make sure to change the location of dataset files in the different python scripts (It is currently hardcoded to my computer's file structure -- the repository was created late for the sake of the submission)
+In order to run the code, please have python, matplotlib, sklearn, numpy, and pandas installed Please make sure to change the location of dataset files in the different python scripts (It is currently hardcoded to my computer's file structure -- the repository was created later for the sake of the submission)
 These are found on:
 1. line 19-20 in fifa-analysis.py
 2. line 21-22 in fashion-mnist.py